oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 	private String serviceName ;
 ```

 The value is injected **after** the classes constructor has been run, so if the constructor does set the field then the `@ConfigProperty` will override that.
-This also means that you cannot refer to that value in the constructor,
+This also means that you cannot access the injected value of the field in the constructor.

 ---